RobdeJong/working-with-user-properties/active-directory-working-with-user-properties.md

 There are three typical methods to populate the value of a user's properties:

 1. Synchronize the value from on premises Active Directory.
-This is the most commonly used method to populate your directory with users and user property values, and you would usually use Azure Active directory connect for this.
+This is the most commonly used method to populate your directory with users and user property values, and you would usually use Azure Active directory Connect (AAD Connect) for this.
 We'll discuss this in more detail below.
 2. Manually set the value for a user's properties through the Azure Active Directory Portal.
 As an administrator, you can see and modify values of user properties using the User page in the portal.
-Note that not all properties can be changed - properties who's values are being synced from on premises Active Directory cannot bet changed in Azure Active Directory.
+Note that not all properties can be changed - properties who's values are being synced from on premises Active Directory cannot be changed in Azure Active Directory.
 3. Using PowerShell.
 You can create new users and set user property values using PowerShell cmdlets.
 You can also write scripts that import user objects and their properties from an external source such as a CSV-file or update user properties from an external source.

 When using PowerShell or Azure Active Directory Connect to create or update users in Azure Active Directory you can optionally transform values of properties - for example, you could create a new value for a user's DisplayName by combining the values for FirstName, LastName and Department - so now John Snow who works in the Securities department would have a display name of "John Snow (Securities)".

 ### Populating user properties using PowerShell

-You can populate a user's built-in property values using the Set-AzureADUser cmdlet.
+You can populate a user's built-in property values using the [Set-AzureADUser](https://docs.microsoft.com/en-us/powershell/module/azuread/set-azureaduser?view=azureadps-2.0) cmdlet.
 An example for how to set a user's City property is

 ```powershell
 Set-AzureADUser -ObjectId AbbieS@WoodGroveOnline.com -City "New York"
 ```

-Note that you can only modify property values for users in Azure Active Directory for those properties that are not being synced from on premises Active Directory.
+>Note: You can only modify property values for users in Azure Active Directory for those properties that are not being synced from on premises Active Directory.
 If you need to modify the property values for properties that are synced form on premises Active Directory you need to modify the property values in Active Directory, the values will then be synced to Azure Active Directory through Azure Active Directory Connect.

 ## How can I create new user properties in Azure Active Directory?

 The Azure Active Directory schema comes with a wealth of user properties that can be used to provide support for the scenarios you need to implement.
-However, most customers have e need for specific properties that are not part of the built-in schema of Azure Active Directory.
+However, most customers have a need for specific properties that are not part of the built-in schema of Azure Active Directory.
 There are three ways you can provide support for properties that are not part of the schema:

-1. Use extensionAttributes - on premises Active Directory supports several different classes of extensionattributes - these are predefined but unused properties that you can use to store data as you see fit.
+1. Use extensionAttributes - on premises Active Directory supports several different classes of extensionAttributes - these are predefined but unused properties that you can use to store data as you see fit.
 When you sync these properties to Azure Active Directory, the Azure Active Directory schema is automatically extended with these properties and user property values are synced.
 2. Create new user properties in Active Directory and sync them to Azure Active Directory.
-Just like with extensionAttributes, Azure Active Directory COnnect will extend the Azure Active Directory schema to include these new properties and user property values will be synced.
+Just like with extensionAttributes, Azure Active Directory Connect will extend the Azure Active Directory schema to include these new properties and user property values will be synced.
 3. Create you own custom Azure Active Directory schema extensions.
 Note that Azure Active Directory connect will not sync any data to schema extension properties you created yourself - if you want to populate these properties you would either use Microsoft Graph or PowerShell.

+>Note: to see which extensionAttributes are created by Azure Active Directory Connect you can use the cmdlet ```powershell Get-AzureADExtensionProperty -IsSyncedFromOnPremises $true | select Name```

 ### Should I create new extension properties or use existing extensionAttribute properties in on premises Active Directory?